The Best State of the Union Addresses, Ever

 When President Barack Obama delivers his sixth State of the Union address to Congress on Tuesday, he is expected to address ways of combatting economic inequality, as well as reforming immigration and the NSA.
-Skilled orator though he is, Obama will have a tough time living up to many of his predecessors, whose State of the Union addresses uplifted the spirit and psyche of the country in hard economic and political times.

 I. The American dream of politics without conflict, and of politics without political parties, has a history as old as American politics.
 Anyone carried along on the political currents since 2008, however, might be forgiven for thinking that the dream is something new—and that a transformative era was finally at hand, in which the old politics of intense partisan conflict, based on misunderstanding, miscommunication, and misanthropy, could be curbed if not ended.
 After the presidency of George W.

 The ouster of Honduran President Manuel Zelaya has provided Latin America with a revelatory moment.
 Beginning with the Monroe Doctrine--and extending through countless invasions, occupations, and covert operations--Washington has considered the region its backyard.
 So where was this superpower these past few months, as Honduras hung in the balance?
 More or less sitting on its hands.
 The fact is that the United States is no longer willing, or perhaps even able, to select who governs from Tegucigalpa, or anywhere else in the region for that matter.